- Projects

 Network of Controllable Prosumers in Walenstadt

 Our test community was launched at Walenstadt’s Energy Day in May 2024, when we introduced the Grid2050 project to the public, and has attracted participation from 25 households so far.
 We expect our initiative to lead to increased energy literacy and cooperation among residents, supporting the canton's energy concept.
+The findings will also provide valuable insights into the actual operation of renewable energy sources at the lowest level of the power grid.

-The interface in detail
+Household coordination in detail

-Solar Manager Gateway efficiently uses the solar power produced in the household, tracks energy consumption and optimises its electricity supply.
 To achieve this, the EMS communicates with the house’s major energy generators, consumers and storage facilities (including the PV system, the heat pump and the battery storage).
-The EMS provides a visual display of the production and optimized load profile data for the homeowner in an app, while the same data is cached in a specially created database for research purposes.
+It also provides a visual display of the production and optimised load profile data for the homeowner in an app, while the same data is cached for research purposes in a specially created database.